f/delorean/docs/dispatchers.md

 dispatchers.
 This means that any component with the Flux React mixin applied, that is downstream from a component passed a `dispatcher` prop, will get the `state` of the dispatcher's stores.
-Small apps generally only require a single dispatcher, but it may be desirable to use multiple dispathcers in a larger app, each responsible for data flows in a different section or module.
+Small apps generally only require a single dispatcher, but it may be desirable to use multiple dispatchers in a larger app, each responsible for data flows in a different section or module.

 ## `Flux.createDispatcher`